awsdocs/amazon-ecs-developer-guide/doc_source/using_firelens.md

   }
   ```

-## Using Fluent logger libraries<a name="firelens-fluent-logger"></a>
+## Using Fluent logger libraries or Log4j over TCP<a name="firelens-fluent-logger"></a>

-When the `awsfirelens` log driver is specified in a task definition, the ECS agent injects the following environment variables into the container:
+When the `awsfirelens` log driver is specified in a task definition, the Amazon ECS container agent injects the following environment variables into the container:

 `FLUENT_HOST`
 The IP address assigned to the FireLens container\.